-He has been involved with the Benjamin Harrison Presidential Site for about 25 years.
+He has been involved with the Benjamin Harrison Presidential Site for about 30 years.
 He started as a weekend docent when he attended the IUPUI School of Education.
 After a year working as an education assistant to the director and short period of time as a co-director, Roger Hardig became the VP of Education — what was then called Director of Education —in 2000.
-In the past 15 years, he has orchestrated education programming for both children and adults.
+He has orchestrated education programming for both children and adults.
 See what he has to say about working with the Presidential Site and leading programs like Future Presidents of America and the In Pursuit of State Pride field trip.

 Q: How did you get involved with the role at the Presidential Site?